katherineblake/dissertation/README.md

 3. Subset the data to include only sentences with specified target sequences (e.g., 'NOUN ADJ' and 'ADJ NOUN', as was the case for this thesis).
 4. Add phonological forms and other information to the dataset using a user-provided lexicon, which must be `.csv` or `.tsv` and have at least (orthographic) "word" and "phonological_form" columns.
 The code supports `WikiPron` formatting, and Italian- and French-specific lexicon formatting ([phonitalia.csv](https://link.springer.com/article/10.3758/s13428-013-0400-8) and [lexique.tsv](http://www.lexique.org/), respectively).
 5. Code target sequences for syntactic order preferences motivated by phonological markedness constraints.
-Result: Data table (= `pandas` DataFrame output as a .csv) readable by R for running logistic regression analysis.
+Result: Data table (= `pandas` DataFrame output as a .csv) readable by R for running regression analysis.

 Optional:
 * Run flexibility.py to create frequency dictionaries of nouns and adjectives, and filter dataset by including only pairs with flexible adjectives.